Jupyter Kernel Selection

 You can also create a custom kernel if needed.
 See Custom Jupyter Kernel.

 Here is a sequence of steps depicted about how to change the Kernel in a notebook.
-The current selection is “SageMath”, and it is about to be change to “Python 3 (Ubuntu Linux)”.
+The current selection is “SageMath”, and it is about to be changed to “Python 3 (Ubuntu Linux)”.

 When creating a new notebook in JupyterLab, the Launcher displays icons for the available kernels.